 It is your responsibility to ensure that you have the correct travel documents and visas for your holiday.
-Please ensure that you check for the latest advice for each country visited before travel.
+Please ensure that you check for the latest advice before travel.
+For the most up to date information on entry requirements, please visit the UK Government website.